Bethel Elementary School 2024-2025

 DISCRIMINATION, HARASSMENT, AND BULLYING (Board Policy: 1720/4015/722)

-Our staff takes seriously all complaints of unlawful discrimination, harassment, and bullying.
+Our staff takes all complaints of unlawful discrimination, harassment, and bullying very seriously.
 The process provided in this board policy is designed for those individuals who believe that they may have been discriminated against, bullied, or harassed in violation of board policy.
 Individuals who have witnessed, or have reliable information that another person has been subject to unlawful discrimination, harassment, or bullying, should report such violations to school personnel.

 LAW ENFORCEMENT REPORTING